finteger/finteger.github.io/learning/user-input.md

 multiple horizontal or vertical runs, to make sure your chips wrap and don't get cut off at the edge of your app.

-{% render docs/code-and-image.md,
-image:"fwe/user-input/chip.png",
-caption: "This figure shows two rows of Chip widgets, each containing a circular leading profile image and content text."
-alt: "A screenshot of 4 Chips split over two rows with a leading circular profile image with content text." code:"
 ```dart
 @override
 Widget build(BuildContext context) {